memgraph/docs/mage/algorithms/machine-learning-graph-analytics/node-classification-algorithm.md

 From a given partial function `g : V’ ⊆ V → S` (`V’` being training examples), a node classification model aims to minimize the loss of the label prediction function `g’ : V → S`.

-The motivation for node classification models is the sociological concept of **homophily**.
+The motivation for node classification models is the sociological concept of homophily.
 In social networks, individuals who associate and bond with each other tend to have similar properties.
-In graph structure, **homophily** means that neighboring nodes tend to have the same labels and similar connections.
+In graph structure, homophily means that neighboring nodes tend to have the same labels and similar connections.

 In real-life datasets, the set `V` can be a lot of things, often scientific publications, proteins, Reddit posts, etc. In the same respective order,